The role of the immune system

 We've all gotten scrapes, bruises and cuts.
 I've always found it fascinating to see the immune system work its magic when observing the healing of wounds.
 All that nutrient dense blood goes to the injury to repair and regenerate new skin.
 Although, if your wounds linger and take a long time to heal, it could signify a problem as the immune cell response comes from a healthy immune system.

-Ways to empower your immunity
+Ways to support your immunity

 If one or many of these weakened immunity signs speaks to you, you might want to give your immune system some tender loving care.
 A few lifestyle changes and habits can naturally keep your immune system strong and optimize its function.